How to boost your EX credentials

 This isn’t a new concept by any means, but the coronavirus pandemic has acted as a catalyst to driving these changes as best practice.

 But that shift cannot be done without the strength and commitment of the people within the business.

-Employee experience (EX) is the new priority and will become central to brands which will survive because ultimately, staying close to your employees directly affects the customer experience.
+Employee experience (EX) is the new priority and will become central to brands that will survive because, ultimately, staying close to your employees directly affects the customer experience.

-Organisations which are slowly returning to work are in a position to help shape EX now, to impact on the customer experience (CX) when it really counts.
+Organisations that are slowly returning to work are in a position to help shape EX now, to impact the customer experience (CX) when it really counts.